 Learning to shape the future

-It supplies, shapes landscapes and societies – and yet it is under pressure: climate change, species extinction, and soil depletion are threatening its future.
+Without it, there would be no breakfast, no clothing, no furniture.
+It sustains us, shapes landscapes and societies—and yet it is under pressure: climate change, species extinction, and soil depletion threaten its future.
 At the same time, it is itself part of these challenges.
-Politics, research, and practice are developing new approaches to solutions – from agroforestry and smart technologies to climate-resilient farming methods.
-Consumers also play a role in this.
-Agriculture is at a turning point – and its future is being negotiated now.
+Policy, research, and practice are developing new solutions—from agroforestry and smart technologies to climate-resilient farming methods.
+We, as consumers, also play a role in this.
+Agriculture is at a turning point—and its future is being decided right now.

-• Who will own the land in the future?
+-> Who will own the land in the future?

-• How can equitable access to land, water, and soil be ensured?
+-> How can equitable access to land, water, and soil be ensured?

-Workshop Leader:
+Workshop Facilitator

 Information

--> Venue: Workshop Futurium Lab (-1)
+-> Venue: Futurium Lab Workshop (-1)

--> Admission: Free
+-> Admission: free

--> Language: German
+-> Event language: German

--> Maximum number of participants: 20
+-> Max. number of participants: 20 people

--> Conditions of participation: No prior knowledge required
+-> Requirements: no prior knowledge required

--> Recommended age: 16 years and older
+-> Recommended age: 16 and older

 Additional information